An Honest Look At Nitro Snowboards: Are They Any Good?

 The company has been fortunate enough to expand its offices across Canada, China, Germany, Italy, Switzerland, and the US throughout the years, captivating audiences and gaining the capacity of having an in-depth view of all available markets.

-Their values are fundamental to continuous innovation, and a perfect blend of flex and response has been the key to its success.
-With their variety in models, Trüe Camber offers the ideal amount of standard camber for reliable snap and riding with confidence.
+The Nitro testers are committed to continuous innovation, looking for a perfect blend of flex and response.
+Trüe Camber offers the ideal amount of standard camber for reliable snap and riding with confidence.
 In contrast, the Reflex Core Profile provides a playful and yet responsive flex.

 The goal with the team series was to create a lightweight, all-around freestyle board that would outperform anything else on the market at a fair price.
 The board’s Powercore provides excellent ollie snap and landing stability on bumpy landings.